erickveil/ProgrammingNotes/Kotlin/Kotlin Lambdas.md

 ```
 ### Multiple Parameters

 Lambdas in Kotlin can also have multiple parameters.
-In such cases, you can't use `it`, and you need to declare each parameter explicitly, enclosed in parentheses.
+In such cases, we can't use `it`, and we need to declare each parameter explicitly, enclosed in parentheses.
 For example:

 ```kotlin
 val sum = listOf(1 to 2, 3 to 4).map { (a, b) -> a + b }